oguimbal/jcool-docs/demander/push.md

 }
 ```

+The id returned in the response is in the form "CFR-YYYYMMDD-xxx" where YYYYMMDD is the actual date and xxx is a 3-character chain.

+**Note when** `updateMode: auto`

-It must be noted that if some information is missing, the dispute **will** be created (thus, you will have an ID), in a dormant state.
+If some information is missing, the dispute **will** be created (thus, you will have an ID), in a dormant state.
 But you will also be given the *form* property, which contains a link to a form that must be filled to complete the dispute.

 *Example:* You could also get in the answer above something like this: